ehsanmqn/saga-httpx-client/README.md

-# ClusterClient
+# SagaClient

-The ClusterClient module offers asynchronous methods for managing groups across a cluster of hosts, utilizing the Saga design pattern to ensure reliable operations.
+The SagaClient module offers asynchronous methods for managing groups across a cluster of hosts, utilizing the [Saga design pattern](#utilizing-the-saga-design-pattern) to ensure reliable operations.
 It supports creating, verifying, and deleting groups on multiple hosts, incorporating advanced failure handling through retries and rollbacks.
 By employing the Saga pattern, the module guarantees consistency and fault tolerance across distributed transactions, managing failures gracefully and ensuring that operations are either completed successfully or appropriately rolled back.

 ## Features